 Specifications should be well thought out in advance and adhered to during construction.

 While one can build a home of similar size but simpler design at a much lower cost, it will not be a comparable house.

-Here is a cost breakdown of the same size house, including the finished basement area, porches, unfinished bonus room, and garage...but simplifying the foundation, and downgrading the design details and materials.
+Here is a cost estimate of the same size house, including the finished basement area, porches, unfinished bonus room, and garage...but simplifying the foundation, and downgrading the design details and materials.

-I used a combination of "Quality Classes" 5 & 6 and came up with an estimated total cost to build, including a General Contractor Markup, of $366,777.
+I used a combination of "Quality Classes" 5 & 6 and came up with an approximate cost to build of $407,480 including a General Contractor Markup of $54,420.